GRAINS-Soy, corn futures set eight-month highs on South America crop concerns

 "More of the focus is going to be on South American weather," said Don Roose, president of Iowa-based broker U.S. Commodities.
 "The crops continue to sink with the weather in southern Brazil and Argentina."

-The USDA report pegged world soybean ending stocks at 92.83 million tonnes, above expectations for 91.51 million, and world corn stocks at 302.22 million, above estimates for 300.32 million.
+The USDA report pegged world soybean ending stocks at 92.83 million tonnes, down from 95.20 million last month but above expectations for 91.51 million, and world corn stocks at 302.22 million, down from 303.07 million previously but above estimates for 300.32 million.

 U.S. wheat ending stocks were estimated at 648 million bushels, above expectations for 629 million.
-The USDA put U.S. corn carryout at 1.54 billion bushels, above expectations for 1.512 billion.
+The USDA left the U.S. corn carry-out at 1.54 billion bushels, above expectations for 1.512 billion.

-(Reporting by Tom Polansek in Chicago; Additional reporting by Gus Trompiz in Paris, Naveen Thukral in Singapore and Karl Plume in Chicago; Editing by Kirsten Donovan)
+(Reporting by Tom Polansek in Chicago; Additional reporting by Gus Trompiz in Paris, Naveen Thukral in Singapore and Karl Plume in Chicago; Editing by Kirsten Donovan and Sandra Maler)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))